ptjahjadi/cplus-login-system/README.md

 * Phase 1A (12 May 2021): The program is able to store User ID and password to a file.
 Users would be able to register their accounts using this program.
 * Phase 1B (14 May 2021): The program can read all the stored IDs and passwords in a file.
 * Phase 1C (15 May 2021): Users can now login using their existing ID and password if they have already registered.
 The program will also prevent registration using existing user IDs.
+* Phase 2A (19 Jul 2021): Several quality fixes such as allowing users to cancel registration and users would only receive one error message when the ID or password input using registration does not match the requirements.
+Added an account balance for each user and allows users to access their accounts after logging in.

 ## Guide
 * 'login' : Contains the program that is used to register or login to user's accounts.